 MA (Oxon), MBBS (Lond), MRCP, MRCGP, DRCOG

-Dr Frank Hanson trained as a GP Registrar here at Claremont, and joined us as a Salaried Doctor following a long term locum contract in order to cover Dr William's maternity leave.
-He undertook his preclinical medical training at Oxford University and then completed his clinical training at Imperial College London in 2005.
-He has worked at Kingston, Northwick Park and St Helier Hospitals, and several GP surgeries across London.
-He has been based at Claremont since August 2010 and became a partner in July 2016.
-Frank has particular interests in respiratory medicine and emergency medicine.
+Dr Frank Hanson trained as a GP Registrar at Claremont in 2010 and stayed on as a salaried doctor, before becoming a partner in 2016.
+He undertook his preclinical medical training at Oxford University and completed his clinical training at Imperial College London in 2005.
+Dr Hanson does seven clinical sessions per week, all day on a Monday, Tuesday morning, all day Wednesday and Thursday.
+He has various clinical interests including diabetes, respiratory medicine and emergency medicine.
 He is a GP trainer, overseeing trainee GPs during their 6 and 12 month placements at Claremont.
-Outside of work he is a keen sportsman, enjoying distance running and regularly playing football, rugby and table tennis.
+Outside of work he is a keen sportsman, enjoying distance running, football, rugby and table tennis.
 He is an enthusiastic supporter of Wimbledon and Liverpool football clubs.

 BSc MB ChB MRCPCH MRCGP

 MBChB DCH, DRCOG, MRCGP

 Dr Ratti qualified as a doctor in Liverpool in 1993.
 Since then she has worked in a diverse range of areas both in Australia and in the UK, including General Practice, Research and as a GP in Accident & Emergency.
-She has particular interests in Child Health, Womens Health and Psychological support.
-Dr Ratti works here as a Salaried GP doing two sessions a week on a Wednesday.
-She also provides adhoc sessional cover for other doctors when they are on leave.
+She is passionate about General Practice and has a special interest in paediatrics and gynaecology.
+Dr Ratti works here as a Salaried GP two sessions on a Wednesday and one session on a Thursday.

 Dr Harrington graduated from Bristol in 2008 and after a short stint in London she spent 2 years as a junior doctor in New Zealand.
 She returned to undertake her GP training and graduated in 2015.
 She joined the surgery in Jan 2016 as a salaried GP and works on Tuesdays and Wednesdays.